odiseoteam/OdiseoBlogBundle/README.md

 With this bundle you will get some models to manage a blog on your proyect.
 Also it comes with a Sylius Resource and Sylius Grid integrations.

+Also this bundle uses the [FOSCKEditorBundle](https://symfony.com/doc/current/bundles/FOSCKEditorBundle/installation.html).
+Follow the official instructions to install it properly.

 ## Installation

 1. Run `composer require odiseoteam/blog-bundle`.